MauritzHaekli/Indicators-UI/README.md

 # Indicators UI
-This project gives the user an opportunity to test and configure trading strategies based on technical indicators.
+This project gives the user an opportunity display, configure and backtest trading strategies based on technical indicators.
 By selecting different metrics in a Vue3-based UI, the user is able to display stock data of a selected stock, including entry- and exit-points of a predefined trading strategy.
+Additionally several trading statistics are calculated, which determine the success of each trading strategy.

 ## Project setup
 ```